Example Hello World RESTlet

 https://<accountID>.restlets.api.netsuite.com/app/site/hosting/restlet.nl?script=482&deploy=1

-After you add the two required headers, the generated call would look like the following:
+Once you add the two required headers, your call will look like this:

 GET /app/site/hosting/restlet.nl?script=482&deploy=1 HTTP/1.1